MinaProtocol/mina/README-spacetime.md

 with it in your enviroment, install the switch:

 ```
-  opam switch create 4.07.1+spacetime # or the current OCaml version for building Coda
+  opam switch create 4.07.1+spacetime # or the current OCaml version for building Mina
   eval $(opam env)
 ```
 Building some OPAM packages with Spacetime requires a large amount of stack space, so you